 #8 Pizzaioli share a special lingo

 Yes, they do: a stretched piece of dough ready to receive its toppings is called a skin, mushrooms are called screamers and iconic pepperoni slices are flyers.
+Definitely one of those interesting facts about pizza in Italy that we should know!

 #9 the fastest pizzaiolo is from the UK